Bergvca/string_grouper/README.md

 Here is an illustration of multiplication of two matrices ***D*** and ***M***<sup>T</sup>:
 ![Block Matrix 1 1](https://raw.githubusercontent.com/ParticularMiner/string_grouper/block/images/BlockMatrix_1_1.png)

-It turns out that when the matrix (or DataFrame) is very large, the computer proceeds quite slowly with the multiplication (apparently due to the RAM being too full).
+It turns out that when the matrix (or Series) is very large, the computer proceeds quite slowly with the multiplication (apparently due to the RAM being too full).
 Some computers give up with an `OverflowError`.

-To circumvent this issue, `string_grouper` now allows the division of the DataFrame(s) into smaller chunks (or blocks) and multiplies the chunks one pair at a time instead to get the same result:
+To circumvent this issue, `string_grouper` now allows the division of the Series into smaller chunks (or blocks) and multiplies the chunks one pair at a time instead to get the same result: